Playoff series for the ages as Dodgers, Giants go to Game 5

 San Francisco has won 12 and LA 11.

-And now these teams that began playing each other in 1884 and have each won 109 times this year meet in an all-or-nothing game.
+And now these teams that began playing each other in 1884 and have each won 109 times this year meet in an win-or-go-home game.

 “I think it’s only fitting,” Dodgers pitcher Walker Buehler said.